| || member for 9 years, 10 months, 7 days|

-*update Nov 2013, now that Ancestry OWNS/has purchased Find a Grave, your Photos are now THEIR photos, as well as all the genealogical date we have all posted on here.
-Ancestry is not stupid!!
+Ancestry OWNS/has purchased Find a Grave, and Fold 3 so our Photos are now THEIR photos, as well as all the genealogical data we have all posted on here.
+We work for them!

 Genealogist, 30 plus years, DAR, Colonial Dames XVIIC, Mayflower.
-Would do Digital pics of Fayette and Scott Co, and Bourbon/Paris Cem, KY only.
-As volunteers for Find a Grave, my partner Clinton Slayton and I often take photos of everyone in the plot.
-We post ones that have no Memorial, and will be happy to transfer anyone of your family to you if they are not part of our lines.
+Will do digital pics of Fayette, Scott,and Bourbon cos only.
+As volunteers for F A G, my partner Clinton Slayton and I often image all in the cemetery.
+We are be happy to transfer anyone of your family to you if they are not part of our lines.

-We also have a private research project called the "Sharon Belle B-17 Memorial Association",to identify the American crewmen of the B-17's flown from England during World War II, particularly "The Sharon Belle".
+We also have a private research project called the "Sharon Belle B-17 Memorial Association",to identify the American crewmen of the B-17's flown from England during World War II, "The Sharon Belle".
 She crashed on 30 Nov 1943 near Helmdon, England, early morning at 0819 hours, on a mission to Germany.
 The mission was scrubbed due to bad weather, the craft exploded in mid-air during return to the field.